-Make-A-Wish may publish the images of staff, contractors and volunteers in publications, on social media, or in public advertisements.
+Make-A-Wish may publish the images of staff, contractors and volunteers in publications, on social media, or in marketing and advertising.

-Make-A-Wish may disclose personal information to a recipient overseas (for example where Make-A-Wish has outsourced a business activity to an overseas provider) in accordance with the Privacy Act.
+Make-A-Wish is likely to disclose personal information to overseas recipients (for example where Make-A-Wish has outsourced a business activity to an overseas provider).
+These include recipients located in Japan and the United Kingdom.

 From time to time, and in support of Make-A-Wish’s future development and growth, Make-A-Wish will communicate information to donors, Prospective Donors and other people who have consented to receive such information.